braze-inc/braze-docs/_docs/_user_guide/engagement_tools/news_feed/creating_a_news_feed_item.md

 - PNG files are recommended.
 - A custom image loading library is required to display GIFs on Android.
 We recommend Glide.
-- Smaller, high-quality images will load faster, so it’s recommended to use the smallest asset possible to achieve your desired output.
+- Smaller, high-quality images will load faster, so it's recommended to use the smallest asset possible to achieve your desired output.

 ## Step 2: Add a title, summary, image, and links